Photo of Thomas Rosenfall

 Teaching and research in marketing and strategy

 My research focused on business models for commercial open source.
 The models I found, is now used by all players in the open source community.
-Nowadays, I am interested and teach about the brands within the B2B and SME.
-I meddle a little in open innovation and social media marketing.
+Nowadays, I am interested and teach about the brands within the B2B and SME, in addition to strategy such as business models.

 Marketing, a lifelong interest